-PIN 4 - ENTPAS / PIN 11 - EXTPAS (Free Passage Mode)
+PIN 11 - EXTPAS (Free Passage Exit Mode)

-Receipt of an input contact places the turnstile in Free Passage mode in the appropriate direction.
+Receipt of an input contact places the turnstile in Free Passage mode in the exit direction.

 These inputs can be used if the customer desires to change passage modes through the use of remote key switches or buttons, and has not purchased the turnstile key control or GateKeeper options.